istio/istio.io/content/help/ops/setup/webhook/index.md

-Istio uses `ValidatingAdmissionWebhooks` for validating Istio configuration and `MutatingAdmissionWebhooks` for automatically injected the sidecar proxy into user pods.
+Istio uses `ValidatingAdmissionWebhooks` for validating Istio configuration and `MutatingAdmissionWebhooks` for automatically injecting the sidecar proxy into user pods.

 The webhook setup guides assuming general familiarity with Kubernetes Dynamic Admission Webhooks.
 Consult the [Kubernetes API references](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.11/) for detailed documentation of the mutating and validating webhook configuration.

-## Verify Dynamic Admission Webhook Prerequisites
+## Verify dynamic admission webhook prerequisites

 See the [quick start prerequisites](https://istio.io/docs/setup/kubernetes/quick-start/#prerequisites) for Kubernetes provider specific setup instructions.
 Webhooks will not